1d3o/dakarai/README.md

 - **no-migrations** : avoid the generation of User and UserPassword migrations.

 This command should create controllers, models, commands, events, handlers and mailers used to manage the users authentication.
-It also creates two migration to create a "users" and "user_passwords" tables.
+It also creates two migration to create a **users** and **user_passwords** tables.